 An assessment of the topography at the Site has been undertaken using LiDAR DTM5 elevation data to identify the general slope and any localised depressions.
 The mapping shows a comparison between average ground levels on the Site with ground levels in the surrounding area.
-The mapping confirms the overall Site slopes gently to the northeast from 30.34 mAOD to 30.91 mAOD.
-This is based on EA elevation data obtained for the Site to a 1 m resolution with a vertical accuracy of ± 150 mm.
+The mapping confirms the overall Site is gently falls to the southeast..